scuzzydude/asimov/asimov.md

 There is a role for the corporation in the genius economy.
 Maybe corporate overlords and their drones transform themselves into the experienced and disciplined samurai warriors, plying their trade as gig workers in the genius economy.
 Or maybe the corporate structures transform into an analog of the coaching staff of team sports -- they play a strategic game and put teams of pledges to work together towards a common purpose in the responsibility domain, but do not take the field themselves.

 I don't think corporate American will feel threatened by this idea.
 If they do, they can blame James Harden.
-If I'd been watching winning Rockets basketball the past year, I'd spend all my free time between games thinking about how fun it would be to watch the next game, and I would still be a property-happy corporate drone.
+If I'd been watching winning Rockets basketball, I'd spend all my free time between games thinking about how fun it would be to watch the next game, and I would still be a property-happy corporate drone.
 Sorry, James, if that hurts your future endorsement contracts with the corporate overlords.
 Taste a little instant karmic soup.
 It's good for the soul, but a little messy to slurp with a beard.

 I think corporate American will be dismissive.
 It's hard for the corporate mind to fathom this as a realistic way to do things.
 Most of the people running corporate America have been programmed to understand you create value by selling something.